Marianne Faithfull: Personal life

+During the 1960s, Faithfull had relationships with both men and women.
+In 1965, Faithfull married the artist and gallerist John Dunbar.
+The couple had a son, Nicholas Dunbar, when Faithfull was 18.
+From 1966 to 1970, she had a highly publicised romantic relationship with Mick Jagger.
+The year it disintegrated, she suffered a miscarriage.
+When she also lost custody of her son, she attempted suicide and fell into heroin addiction.
+After splitting with Jagger, she dated Jean de Breteuil, who she blamed for Jim Morrison's death.

 Faithfull had three miscarriages and four abortions.
-The first abortion was in 1964, when she had become pregnant by Gene Pitney; the procedure was still illegal in the United Kingdom at the time and Faithfull stated that she had a hard time dealing with the guilt.
-She began to feel better once her son was born the year after.
+The first abortion was in 1964, when she had become pregnant by Gene Pitney; the procedure was still illegal in the United Kingdom at the time and Faithfull stated that she had a hard time dealing with the guilt and that she began to feel better once her son Nicholas was born the year after.
 Subsequent terminations were from her period of drug abuse as she did not wish for the children to be born as addicts.

-During the 1960s, Faithfull had relationships with both men and women.
+In 1979 she married the musician Ben Brierly.
+After the divorce in 1986, she was in a marriage to the actor Giorgio della Terza from 1988 until 1991.